 Medical records kept at the U.S. Naval Hospital Unit at Bilibid Prison show that Joe was admitted on July 14, 1944, suffering from beriberi and general swelling of the skin which was the result of having malaria.
 According to the records, he came from the Las Pinas Detail.
 The record also shows that in August 1944, Joe came down with malaria again.
 He remained at Bilibid until November 15, 1944, when he, and many of the POWs, were sent to Sakura POW Camp #24 at Ft.
 McKinley.
 He was returned to Bilibid on January 5, 1945, still suffering from the illnesses.
 In addition, he had developed a severe cough.

-What is known is that T/4 Joseph S. Kwiatkowski developed dysentery, on January 13, and died at Bilibid Prison on Sunday, January 14, 1945.
-After his death, he was buried in Bilibid Hospital Plot.
+What is known is that T/4 Joseph S. Kwiatkowski developed dysentery, on January 13, and died at Bilibid Prison on Sunday, January 14, 1945, at 12:45 P.M.
+After his death, he was buried in Bilibid Hospital Plot in Row 1, Grave 5.
 According to Joseph’s sister, Helen, his family did not receive word of his death until June 1945.
 Capt.
 John K. Wallace, who had treated him, reported Joe died from malnutrition, dysentery, and beriberi.
 It is not known when his family learned of his death.

 After the war, a friend of the family was stationed in the Philippines and went to the office which held the records of Americans who had died as POWs.
 He asked if he could see Joseph’s record.
 The officer in the office said that the friend couldn’t, but that he was going to take a break and that no one else would be in the office.
 The friend looked at the record and said that it stated that Joseph died from dysentery and beriberi.